williamdee1/LearnPythonTheHardWay-Exercises/README.md

 # LearnPythonTheHardWay-Exercises

-All the exercises done so far in LPTHW (a work in progress)
+All the exercises completed when I first started learning Python from the book titled - Learn Python the Hard Way.